Admin Toolbar

 FAQ for Student Registration Lotteries

-Student registration for some of ESP's short-term programs (Splash, Spark and HSSP) uses a two-phase system.
+Student registration for some of ESP's programs (Splash, Spark and HSSP) uses a two-phase system.
 First, students select their class preferences and are assigned to classes through a lottery process.
 In the second phase, after the lottery results have come out, students can view classes that still have open slots and modify their schedule accordingly.

 FAQ